 Prices are expected to be similar to comparable condos in the Langley area.
 For learn more about our pricing, please contact us.

-As with all home purchases, the buyers at Compass either pay in full or they arrange for a mortgage.
+As with all home purchases, the buyers at Compass either pay in full or they arrange for a traditional mortgage.
 If you have any question about what you can afford, it’s recommended you discuss with your bank or mortgage broker to determine what you pre-qualify for.
 Feel free to contact us and we can work together to determine a fit for you.

 During the development and construction process, banks and funders will not allow shareholders to easily back out of commitments.
 An investing member should be prepared to see the project through until construction completion.
 However, after construction, your home is just like any other strata-titled home.
 Owners can sell their unit for market value, and the owners choose who to sell their unit to.
 The community can provide marketing support (e.g. website listing and tours of community amenities) but the community does not ‘screen’ or ‘approve’ potential purchasers.
 Strata homes in cohousing communities tend to have comparable market values to similar units in their neighbourhoods; however, very few other strata developments have the same level of common amenities as provided in a cohousing community.